 Gene Zwozdesky Centre at Norwood

-The landscape architecture is inspired by the historic plan of City of Edmonton, and is expressed on the site through paving patterns, planting design, and the metaphor of the North Saskatchewan River connecting the garden spaces.
 Gardens around the site serve specific purposes.
 The Courtyard connects the existing AMP to Norwood.
-This will be enjoyed visually from resident rooms and experientially by staff, residents and visitors.
+This will be visible from resident rooms and experienced by staff, residents and visitors.
 The North Garden is a secure space that includes a meditative labyrinth.
 Loop walkways like this are beneficial for the mental and physical health of patients.
 It also provides an interesting visual experience from the tower above.
 The South Garden is a sunny, flexible open lawn space that encourages spontaneous play and social gathering.
-It connects to the main entrance plaza, a space that sets the tone of the welcoming community.